DangerOnTheRanger/maniwani/doc/deploying.md

   located in `deploy-configs` - the one used when running the stack defined by the sample `docker-compose.yml` - should work with no modification if nginx and Maniwani live on the same machine.
+* If you want to use [captchouli](https://github.com/bakape/captchouli) for serving CAPTCHAs, you'll need to have an instance of it running in a place Maniwani can access, ideally on the same machine as Maniwani itself or otherwise hidden from public view - at present, captchouli is not intended to be public-facing.

 Configuring Maniwani